SAFETY GUIDE

 What PPE do electricians need?

-The core PPE for an electrician is: safety boots (with electrical-hazard/SB-E rating), safety glasses or a face shield, a flame-resistant or arc-rated coverall, insulating gloves rated for the working voltage when there is any risk of contact, and head protection on site.
-Test instruments and leads must comply with GS38.
-PPE is the last line of defence — under the Electricity at Work Regulations 1989 and the PPE at Work Regulations 1992 (amended 2022) you must first eliminate or isolate the hazard (work dead), and only rely on PPE for the residual risk.
+The core PPE for an electrician is: safety boots to BS EN ISO 20345 (S1P or S3), safety glasses or an arc-rated face shield, flame-resistant or arc-rated clothing, insulating gloves to BS EN 60903 rated for the working voltage wherever contact with a live conductor is foreseeable, insulated hand tools to BS EN 60900, and head protection on site.
+Test instruments and leads must meet HSE Guidance Note GS 38.
+PPE is the last line of defence: under the Electricity at Work Regulations 1989 you must work dead wherever reasonably practicable, and under the PPE at Work Regulations 1992 (as amended in 2022) the employer provides suitable PPE free of charge.

 1,000+